Xenomorph99/liir-lib/README.md

 	$ cp _variables.scss ../_lib-config.scss
 	```

+4. Open the new `_lib-config.scss` file you created in the parent directory with your favorite text editor and change the variable defininitions to your heart's content.

-4. Include the `lib/_liir.scss` file in your project and you're good to go.
+5. Include the `lib/_liir.scss` file in your project and you're good to go.

 	```scss
 	@import "lib/liir";
 	```

-5. _Optional:_ If you ONLY want access to Лийр's mixin library you can choose to include `lib/mixins/_config.scss` instead of `lib/_liir.scss` in your project.
+6. _Optional:_ If you ONLY want access to Лийр's mixin library you can choose to include `lib/mixins/_config.scss` instead of `lib/_liir.scss` in your project.

 	```scss
 	@import "lib/mixins/config";
 	```

-6. _Optional:_ Add the `lib` directory to your `.gitignore` file if you don't want the Лийр Library to be stored in your project repo.
+7. _Optional:_ Add the `lib` directory to your `.gitignore` file if you don't want the Лийр Library to be stored in your project repo.

 Change Log